Return on Common Equity Ratio

 - Plug the Adjusted Net Income and the Average Common Equity into the formula

-A return on equity of 1, or 100%, means that a company is effectively creating a dollar of net income from every dollar of its shareholder equity.
+A return on common shareholders' equity of 1, or 100%, means that a company is effectively creating a dollar of net income from every dollar of its shareholder equity.

 So what is considered a good return on equity?